 Training your dog to sit is one of the first lessons that you and your new puppy or older dog must master.
 It's a crucial step in dog training, and one that you really can't skip!
 In obedience training, it's called the "sit-at-heel" or "heel position" - where your dog is sitting nice and straight at your side (usually the left side for training purposes).

 That's probably a bit of a different picture than what you may be used to... many dog owners settle for having their dog sit where-ever he feels like, whether that be beside you, in front of you, behind you, or 10 feet away from you!

 I can see you scratching your head already.
 So why is this a problem?
-Obedience training is about precision and control.
-Dogs learn to control their instincts to chase squirrels, to jump, to bark.
+Well, obedience training is about precision and control.
+Dogs need to learn to control their instincts to chase squirrels, to jump, to bark.

 Before you start training, let's get all your dog training tools together and ready to go.
 When training your dog to sit, you'll need the following:

 It's best to start training your dog to sit somewhere quiet, with few distractions around.
 Once your dog learns the command, you can start adding distractions to practice the new exercise.

 Before starting any training session, it's a good idea to put your dog's collar on about half an hour beforehand.
 This is to prevent your dog from becoming "collar-trained", where he behaves one way when the collar is on, and misbehaves when the collar comes off.
 Also, leave it on for about a half hour after your training session, too!

 Once the collar is on and fitted properly, clip your leash on and use

 two hands to gently pull the collar up nice and high behind your dog's

 This will give you the best control with the least amount of muscle needed, as your dog doesn't have a lot of muscle up there.